3 Days In San Francisco, CA: The Perfect Weekend Itinerary

 FERRY BUILDING FARMERS MARKET

 It’s the perfect place to wander among SF locals, pick up some local produce, dried fruits, freshly-baked pastries, and even grab a bite to eat.
+It runs multiple times a week, but Saturday is where it’s at!

 Our ultimate favorite food stall is Primavera (based in Sonoma, CA)—trust me, get the pork mole tamales.
 Out of this world.
 Their chilaquiles are also great!